Responses to the 2021 BBFAW Survey

 |Milk (ingredients)||15%||Common types of enrichments are brushes.|

-We ensure that all the animals under our care are raised in a setting that allows the expression of natural behaviors considered appropriate for their respective rearing situations.
+We ensure that all the animals under our care are raised in a setting that considers their overall well-being, including whenever possible the expression of natural behaviors considered appropriate for their respective rearing situations.

 For example, our U.S. egg processing operations understand that environmental enrichments are crucial to cage-free systems.
 We require all our cage-free eggs to originate from systems that provide nest boxes, perches, forage and dustbathing areas, and scratch pads.
 These must comply with the requirements set forth by United Egg Producers, American Humane or Humane Farm Animal Care, and their provision is independently validated through an annual animal welfare audit.